VRM21-Studios/VRM21-CPU-RISC-V-Series/README.md

 * Utility RTL
 * Floating-point processing components

-The RV64IMFD architecture is intended to provide a higher-capability programmable platform for integrating these components through a memory-mapped SoC architecture.
+The CPU architecture is intended to provide a programmable platform for integrating these components through a memory-mapped SoC architecture.

 ---

 # Current Development Scope

-The current development scope covers two processor architectures:
+The current development scope is centered on the **RV32I processor architecture**.

-### RV32I

-The RV32I implementation is the mature baseline of the series and has completed FPGA validation.
+The RV32I implementation represents the mature baseline of the series and has completed FPGA validation.

-### RV64IMFD

-The RV64IMFD implementation is the current next-generation architecture under active development.

-Current priorities are:
+Current priorities include:

-1. RV64IMFD instruction correctness
+1. Maintaining RV32I architectural correctness
-2. Pipeline verification
+2. Improving verification coverage
-3. MDU verification
+3. Refining documentation
-4. FPU integration verification
-5. Interrupt and timer verification
-6. Firmware-based testing
-7. SoC-level verification
+4. Improving firmware examples
+5. Expanding SoC-level integration
-8. FPGA validation
+6. Developing additional FPGA validation platforms
-9. Documentation refinement
+7. Integrating future application-specific hardware

 The planned VRM Synthesizer Series remains a separate development track and is currently represented only through reserved address-space and firmware placeholders.